isakedo/DNNsim/README.md

 This is necessary after changing the precisions, etc.
 ### Notes about simulations

-*   Missing support for LSTM layers in the accelerators
+*   Missing support for LSTM layers in the SCNN-like accelerators

 ### Allowed simulations